General Information

 Application Information

-Harvard University students who wish to apply for a DAAD Study or Research Grant must complete the application form online at: www.daad.org AND email a copy of the application form and supplemental materials to Colin Henderson (cgs@harvard.edu) by October 6, 2023 in order to be nominated by Harvard.
+Harvard University students who wish to apply for a DAAD Study or Research Grant must complete the application form online at: daad.org AND email a copy of the application form and supplemental materials to the Committee on General Scholarships (cgs@harvard.edu) by October 6, 2025 in order to be nominated by Harvard.

-Students who miss Harvard’s nomination deadline may apply directly to DAAD to meet its early November deadline.
+Students who miss Harvard’s nomination deadline may apply directly to DAAD to meet its October 31 deadline.
 These candidates, however, will not have the opportunity to receive Harvard’s endorsement/nomination.

 Please consult the DAAD website to access the online application portal and learn more about the requirements of the particular grant you are applying for.
 The guidelines document below includes additional information about eligibility and application requirements, as well as how to submit your materials.

-Study Scholarships of All Disciplines (excluding architecture, and other artistic fields e.g. music, fine arts, performing arts) are awarded to graduating seniors, graduate students, and recent Harvard graduates to undertake a full Master’s degree in Germany starting in the Fall 2024.
+Study Scholarships of All Disciplines (excluding architecture, and other artistic fields e.g. music, fine arts, performing arts) are awarded to graduating seniors and recent Harvard graduates to undertake a full Master’s degree in Germany starting in the Fall 2026.
 All recipients of study scholarships must enroll in courses.

 Research Grants are awarded to candidates who wish to pursue research or an independent project at German universities, archives, or institutes.
-Doctoral candidates (Ph.D. and other doctoral degrees) and graduating seniors who will have received their Bachelor’s degree prior to beginning their research are eligible.
-Individuals who wish to earn a doctoral degree in Germany should apply for the Research Grant as well.
-These grants support long-term projects (7 to 12 months) during the German academic year (beginning October 1, 2024).
+Doctoral students (Ph.D. and other doctoral degrees) are eligible.
+Research grants support projects of 2 to 12 months during the German academic year.
+Please note that for the Harvard nomination, preference will be given to research candidates who are applying for research grants for a minimum of seven months or longer.

 Applicants in the fields of music (performance, composition, conducting), dance (choreography, drama), fine arts (painting, drawing, sculpture), and architecture must apply directly to DAAD.